In-Person Appointments and Procedures

 These are the ways we are keeping you and our staff safe when you visit our facilities.

 Everyone entering an UMMS facility must wear a mask at all times and in all areas.
-If you have a mask please bring it with you.
+We strongly encourage use of a well-fitting mask, such as an N95 or KN95.
+(Cloth masks are no longer allowed.)
+If you have a mask, please bring it with you.
 If you do not have one, we will give you one.
 Read about our universal masking policy.

 Patients, visitors and staff are being screened for symptoms upon entry.
 The screening you experience may vary by provider and facility.
 If you have symptoms of the coronavirus, you should contact your doctor prior to coming to a medical facility to find out about how to be tested for the virus.